Skylar Analytics: Data Visualization and Data Exploration

 The Data Visualization component of Skylar Analytics contains dashboards and charts based on data gathered by Skylar AI and SL1.

-The dashboards in the Data Visualization component of Skylar Analytics are not compatible with SL1 dashboards, widgets, or reports.
+The dashboards and charts in the Data Visualization component of Skylar Analytics are not compatible with SL1 dashboards, widgets, or reports.

 To log in to the Data Visualization component of Skylar Analytics: